AudioCommons/audiocommons.github.io/_posts/2018-04-01-freesound-datasets.md

 annotations, we developed a validation tool with an interface that helps users to understand a category and its context in the AudioSet Ontology.

-More information about the can be found in our [ISMIR2017 paper](https://repositori.upf.edu/handle/10230/33299).
+More information can be found in our [ISMIR2017 paper](https://repositori.upf.edu/handle/10230/33299).